Shwetank-Maurya/Shwetank-Maurya/README.md

-# I am Shwetank Maurya
+I am Shwetank Maurya

-**AI Enthusiast & Student**
+AI Enthusiast | Student | Future-focused Technologist

 Passionate about Machine Learning, Deep Learning, Generative AI, and Intelligent Agents.
+I'm driven by curiosity and a desire to explore how intelligent systems can transform the world we live in.
+From building models to understanding the theory behind them, I love diving deep into the world of AI and pushing the boundaries of what's possible.

-*Magic Always happens, but!!!*
+Magic always happens,but!!!

 ## 🔗 Connect With Me
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/Shwetank-Maurya)